 The most widely used, culinary herbs are:

 Basil – An annual that is easy to start from seed and is great in either the garden or pots.
-Different types of flavoured basils are available, but I like the regular, green-leaved variety.
-Pick the leaves regularily to flavour almost any tomato dish or slice very fine into a green salad dressing.
+Different types of flavored basils are available, but I like the regular, green-leaved variety.
+Pick the leaves regularly to flavor almost any tomato dish or slice very fine into a green salad dressing.
 Make sure to remove any flower heads, as this will stop any leaves from forming and the plant will go to seed.

 Thyme – Very low-growing, this plant loves the heat.
-Tiny leaves are formed to be used in many savoury dishes.
-Very small pink flowers appear, but should be removed if leaves are going to be harvested.
+Tiny leaves are formed to be used in many savory dishes.
+Very small pink flowers appear but should be removed if leaves are going to be harvested.
 Once the flowers appear, the leaves turn bitter.

 Chives – A very hardy perennial that forms bulbs in the ground.
-This plant can be used in many ways, either the stems or flowers can be used to flavour dishes.
-It retains a 1 foot tall clump-like shape, but beware; if allowed to go to seed, it will appear with a vengance.
+This plant can be used in many ways, either the stems or flowers can be used to flavor dishes.
+It retains a 1-foot tall clump-like shape, but beware; if allowed to go to seed, it will appear with a vengeance.